JarvisSan22/SDS-011-Python/rpiWebServer/readme.md

 ## set up
-1st install the needed packages
+1st install the needed packages, this get matplot, pandas working on the rpi3 and give you the needed software for the webserver flask

 ```
 sudo apt-get update